 Ah, hot tears run down my cheeks; Now a feeling of bliss, Now a painful, fearful longing Is set to break my heart.
 Only dreams can restore That happiness too quickly vanished.
 One more greeting, now goodbye!
 No farewell!
 No departure!

 When I gaze into the dusk, And the sun sets, I think of all the pain That I have endured.
 Ah, perhaps the morrow Will banish all cares.
 So be of good cheer!
 Goodbye!
 No farewell!
 No departure!

 What Romantic themes can you identify in the text and in the music?

-The conflict between Brahms and his allies and the proponents of the New German School resulted in a “manifesto” written by Brahms and published in the Berliner Musik-Zeitung Echo in 1860:
+The conflict between Brahms and his posse, and Wagner and his, resulted in a “manifesto” written by Brahms and published in the Berliner Musik-Zeitung Echo in 1860:

 The undersigned have long followed with regret the proceedings of a certain party whose organ is Brendel’s Zeitschrift für Musik.
 The said Zeitschrift unceasingly promulgates the theory that the most prominent striving musicians are in accord with the aims represented in its pages, that they recognise in the compositions of the leaders of the new school works of artistic value, and that the contention for and against the so-called Music of the Future has been finally fought out, especially in North Germany, and decided in its favour.
 The undersigned regard it as their duty to protest against such a distortion of fact, and declare, at least for their own part, that they do not acknowledge the principles avowed by the Zeitschrift, and that they can only lament and condemn the productions of the leaders and pupils of the so-called New-German school, which on the one hand apply those principles practically, and on the other necessitate the constant setting up of new and unheard-of theories which are contrary to the very nature of music.